 The only thing it has extra that JungleScout doesn't, is the number of variations.
 Unlike Unicorn Smasher, it counts and displays the variations correctly.

 I was not able to test the Pro extension, as their free trial version was broken.
 It would ask me to log in with Google, and then get stuck forever..
 Plus, grammar mistakes on a 'Pro' product are not cool:

 And somehow I did not believe this:

 Overall, AMZScout gives a feeling of an amateur unfinished product.
 But with potential.
 I liked the accuracy of their sales estimates in some categories.
-The only benefit you will get choosing them over JungleScout, is saving $50.
+The only benefit you will get choosing them over JungleScout, is paying one lifetime fee of $199 instead of paying yearly the same amount.
 It's up to you.
-But I would say, don't.
+But I would say, don't use them.
 Just use JungleScout - it's a more reliable and more trusted service.

 I was planning to compare their web apps.

 But I just reeeeally don't feel like.
 AMZScout team had no creativity at all.
 They looked at JungleScout and basically copied every feature from them.
 Even the columns are in the same order, and filters have the same names..
 And the super power of JungleScout, which is LQS (Listing Quality Score), was even named the same.
 Only the proprietary formula was impossible to copy of course, so their LQS are in general much higher than JungleScout's.
 Even the name of the app is copy-pasted.

 Here's a game for you.
 Find 20 differences:

 The one-to-one copying is unethical.
 Come on, guys.
 Not nice.

 This tool compares to JungleScout's Product Database only.